-3HILBERT has shown that this presupposition in fact need not always be satisfied by constructing a special "non-Archimedian" and "non-Pythagorean" geometry.
+&lt;sup>3HILBERT has shown that this presupposition in fact need not always be satisfied by constructing a special "non-Archimedian" and "non-Pythagorean" geometry.

 STROHAL seems to be ignorant of these considerations; in any case he does not mention HILBERT's criticism with even a syllable.
 He aims at setting out the distinction between the two kinds of principles anew.
-In particular, this appears to him to be necessary already because, in his opinion, knowledge of the xotval čvvotat is of a completely different nature [haben ganz anderen Erkenntnischaracter] than that of the postulates, namely that of evident analytic propositions, whereas postulates are not known at all [bilden überhaupt nicht den Ausdruck einer Erkenntnis]; they are only suggested to us by certain experiences.
+In particular, this appears to him to be necessary already because, in his opinion, the xotval čvvotat is of a completely different epistemological character than the postulates, namely that of evident analytic propositions, whereas postulates are not expressions of knowledge at all; they are only suggested to us by certain experiences.

-STROHAL therefore calls the xowaì $\xi voaa the "proper axioms."
-He considers it a particular success of his theory of geometrical concept formation that it clarifies the analytical nature of the <math>xowaì$ $\xi vooa.$ He locates this clarification [Begreiflichkeit] in that these axioms, as propositions about a single elementary relation each, have the sense of an instruction [Anweisung], specifying from which relational intuitions [Relationsanschauungen] one has to abstract the elementary concept "in order to turn the axiom concerned into an identical proposition" (p.
+STROHAL therefore calls the xowal čvvotat the "proper axioms."
+He considers it a particular success of his theory of geometrical concept formation that it makes the analytical nature of the xotval čvvotat comprehensible.
+He locates this comprehensibility in that these axioms, as propositions about a single elementary relation each, have the sense of an instruction [Anweisung], specifying from which relational intuitions [Relationsanschauungen] one has to abstract the elementary concept "in order to turn the axiom concerned into an identical proposition" (p.
 70).
 This characterization amounts to the claim that the axioms in question constitute logical identities based on the contentual view of the elementary concepts.

-It seems curious that such geometrically empty [nichtssagend] propositions should be regarded as "proper axioms" of geometry, and one furthermore wonders to what end one needs to specifically posit these statement propositions as principles at all, since the elementary concepts are introduced contentually anyway.
+It seems curious that such geometrically empty [nichtssagend] propositions should be regarded as "proper axioms" of geometry, and one furthermore wonders to what end one needs to specifically posit these propositions as principles at all, since the elementary concepts are introduced contentually anyway.

 For instance, one of these axioms is the proposition that if a is indistinguishable from b and b from c, then a is indistinguishable from c.
-This statement proposition is, because of the meaning of "indistinguishability," a consequence of the purely logical statement proposition: if two things a, b behave the same with respect to the applicability or non-applicability of a predicate P and also b, c behave in this respect the same, then a and c also behave in this respect the same.
+This proposition is, because of the meaning of "indistinguishability," a consequence of the purely logical proposition: if two things a, b behave the same with respect to the applicability or non-applicability of a predicate P and also b, c behave in this respect the same, then a and c also behave in this respect the same.

-We now have the following alternative: Either the concept "indistinguishable" is used in its contentual meaning, then we have before us a proposition which can be understood [einsehen] purely logically, and there is no reason to list such a proposition as an axiom, since in geometry we regard the laws of logic $|^{200r}$ as an obvious basis anyway.
-Or else the concept "indistinguishable" and also other elementary concepts will not be applied contentually at all; rather, only concept names are introduced initially, and the axioms give certain instructions about their meaning.
-Then we are on the standpoint of formal axiomatics, and the xoival ξ vvoial are nothing other than what are called implicit definitions following HILBERT.
+We now have the following alternative: Either the concept "indistinguishable" is used in its contentual meaning, then we have before us a proposition which can be understood [einschen] purely logically, and there is no reason to list such a proposition as an axiom, since in geometry we regard the laws of logic $|^{200r}$ as an obvious basis anyway.
+Or else the concept "indistinguishable" and also the other elementary concepts will not be applied contentually at all; rather, only concept names are introduced initially, and the axioms give certain instructions about their meaning.
+Then we are on the standpoint of formal axiomatics, and the xoival $\xi$ vvoia are nothing other than what are called implicit definitions following HILBERT.

-Those places where STROHAL stresses that the xoival čvvoial do not provide "proper definitions" or "explicit definitions" of elementary relations (pp. 68 and 72) indicate that this is indeed STROHAL's view-who, sure enough, carefully avoids using the term "implicit definition" anywhere.
+Those places where STROHAL stresses that the xorval žvvoral do not provide a "proper definitions" or an "explicit definitions" of elementary relations (pp. 68 and 72) indicate that this is indeed STROHAL's view-who, sure enough, carefully avoids using the term "implicit definition" anywhere.

-From this standpoint it is not suitable, however, to ascribe to the axioms in question the character of being evident.
-They then simply form formal conditions for certain, initially undetermined relations and then there is also no principal requirement of separating these axioms from the "postulates."
+¿From this standpoint it is not suitable, however, to ascribe to the axioms in question the character of being evident.
+They then simply consitute formal conditions for certain initially undetermined relations, and then there is also no principal requirement of separating these axioms from the "postulates."

-So either postulating the axioms, which according to STROHAL have the role of xoival žvvoiai, is altogether superfluous, or the separation of these axioms as analytically evident propositions from the other principles is not justified.
+So either setting up the axioms, which according to STROHAL have the role of xowal žvvoia, is altogether superfluous, or the separation of these axioms as analytically evident propositions from the other principles is not justified.